Japanese | English

 Japan Thailand Business Forum is an association which consists of persons who have once worked in Thailand as executives of various Japanese companies as well as government offices located in Thailand.

-Sceneries of Thailand
+Sceneries of Thai Borders

 Reports of Chinese Junks